 The Zadar County Plan was harmonised with the national spatial development strategic documents and relevant spatial plans according to the regulations.

 The total area covered by the Plan is 7,276 km², which includes 3,643 km² of land and 3,632 km² of marine space.

 The plan was adopted in 2001, and amended in 2004, 2005, 2006, 2010, 2014 and 2015.

 Objectives of the plan

-Public hearings were carried out during the preparation of the plan.
-Major stakeholders were contacted and their views on specific subjects were sought for.
-However, the preparation of the plan was the sole responsibility of the County Spatial Planning Office.
+Public hearings were carried out during the preparation of the plan and the amendments.
+Major stakeholders were involved according to the regulations and their views on specific subjects were sought for.
+The County Institute for Spatial Planning was responsible for the preparation of the plan.